rajannpatel/ubuntupbx/deploy-to-gcp.md

        gcloud compute instances list

-2. Delete the "pbx" VM, it is assumed the `ZONE` variable is still set from Step 5:
+2. Delete the "pbx" VM, adjust `ZONE` to reflect what was specified in Step 5:

+       ZONE=us-east1-b
        gcloud compute instances delete pbx --zone $ZONE

 3. List all the static addresses:

        gcloud compute addresses list

-4. Delete the address named "pbx-external-ip", it is assumed the `REGION` variable is still set from Step 5:
+4. Delete the address named "pbx-external-ip", adjust `REGION` to reflect what was specified in Step 5:

+       REGION=us-east1
        gcloud compute addresses delete pbx-external-ip --region=$REGION

 5. List all firewall rules in this project: